omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 The `data` entity allows HTML tags and attributes for areas of interest within the defined section to be defined.
 This could be the title of a table or the heading of a section.
-Some of these `data` elements allow Auto-CORPus to accurately parse the source HTML whereas others allow the user to parse further information from certain sections.
-The `data` entity is optional and further details about the `data` elements can be found in [data_elements.md](data_elements.md).
+Some of these `data` elements are required to allow Auto-CORPus to accurately parse the source HTML whereas others are optional to allow the user to parse extra information from certain sections if provided by a HTML source.
+Further details about the `data` elements can be found in [data_elements.md](data_elements.md).
 ```
 {
     "section":{